Keats/vincentprouillet/content/articles/turning-his-laptop-into-cctv.md

 ![Result after bitwise_and]({filename}/images/articles/rodent/bitwise_and.jpg)

-To make it clearer, I tried to highlight the outline of my body (admire my graphic design skills):
+To make it clearer (and know what you're looking at), I tried to highlight the outline of my body (admire my graphic design skills):

 ![Result after bitwise_and outline]({filename}/images/articles/rodent/bitwise_and_contour.jpg)